Ojas1024/i7api/TrifectaDB/Readme.md

 # TrifectaDB - Multiplatform, Multilanguage Support, Lightweight Database

 TrifectaDB is a lightweight and versatile database system that combines the power of SQL, NoSQL, and a storage system, making it a comprehensive solution for a wide range of data storage and retrieval needs.
 This database is designed to provide developers with a flexible and efficient platform for managing structured and unstructured data across various platforms and programming languages.
-TrifectaDB is available for **free**, empowering developers with an accessible and powerful database solution that doesn't weigh down your applications.
+TrifectaDB is available, empowering developers with an accessible and powerful database solution that doesn't weigh down your applications.

 ## Features